 As part of the digitisation goal, Network Rail is making significant changes to its existing track access and Safe System of Work planning processes.

-If you’re a Network Rail supplier and you want to remain competitive and compliant within the rail supply chain, you’ll need to begin migrating your manual processes to mobile apps.
-From timesheets and incident reporting, through to briefings and resource management, digitising paper-based processes is the key to future success.
+If you’re a rail supply chain company and you want to demonstrate your commitment to safety, you should consider the benefits of digitisation.
+From timesheets and incident reporting, through to briefings and resource management, digitising paper-based processes is the key to a safe and unified workforce.

 Trackside processes are often completed using paper forms, which are not only inconvenient and time consuming, but can lead to errors as a result of double entry, inconsistent reporting formats, loss and damage of forms on site and incomplete audit trails.

 Digitising these processes will help to speed up completion, hand-over and sign-off, significantly reducing the hours spent completing paperwork.
 It will allow engineers to access accurate, real-time data relating to potential risks, with all data stored centrally so that it can be accessed at any time, from anywhere.